 By taking this course, you agree that all required papers may be subject to submission for textual similarity review to Turnitin for the detection of plagiarism.
 Some papers submitted for review will be included as source documents in the global Turnitin repository to be used in future reviews.
 You should remove your name and any other personally identifying information from your papers prior to submission to Turnitin.
 For additional information on and instructions pertaining to Turnitin, consult the SIUE Turnitin resource page at: http://www.siue.edu/its/turnitin/

-Creating a Turnitin Account - To be able to use the service outside of Blackboard, instructors first need to create an instructor account at Turnitin.com.
-In order to create that account, instructors will need the SIUE five digit account ID and administrative password.
-To obtain that information, instructors need to access the SIUE portal.
-After logging into the portal, the account information is located on the Turnitin community page.
-To access this page, click on the Turnitin icon in the myLinks area in the left navigation pane on the portal homepage.
-The password for the instructor account at Turnitin should be different from the SIUE e-ID password.
-ITS will not be responsible for creating or maintaining user accounts or passwords for the Turnitin site.
+Creating a Turnitin Account - To use the service outside of Blackboard, instructors must create an account at Turnitin.com.
+Instructors will need the five digit SIUE account ID and administrative password located in the SIUE portal under the "MyLinks" area on the left side of the portal home page.
+After copying this information, instructors can then use it to create an account with Turnitin.com.
+The password used at Turnitin.com should be different from the SIUE e-ID password.
+ITS does not create or maintain user accounts or passwords for the Turnitin site.
 Consult this tutorial for additional information: Turnitin video: Creating an Account.

 Amending a Turnitin Account - Instructors with existing Turnitin accounts are encouraged to join that account to their SIUE instructor account.
-To perform this task, instructors will need the SIUE five digit account ID and password.
-To obtain that information, instructors need to access the SIUE portal.
-After logging into the portal, the account information is located on the Turnitin community page.
-To access this page, click on the Turnitin link in the Infopad area in the left navigation pane on the portal homepage.
+To do this, instructors will first log in to Turnitin.com with their existing account and then use the five digit SIUE account ID and password found in the SIUE portal to complete the process.
 Consult this tutorial for additional information: Turnitin video: Joining an Account.

 Creating a Class at Turnitin.com - Instructors must create a class at Turnitin.com in order to create assignments so students can submit papers.
 Once the class has been created, instructors will need to share the seven digit Turnitin-generated class ID and your enrollment password with students so that they can join the class.
 Consult this tutorial for additional information: Turnitin video: Creating a Class